Mother African Methodist Episcopal Zion Church: History

 The Mother A.M.E.
 Zion congregation was formed in 1796 by African-American members of the predominantly white John Street Methodist Church.
 Although that church was abolitionist in its orientation, racial segregation was still enforced in other ways.
 As one A.M.E.
 Zion historian described it:

 The founding bishop who led the congregation was James Varick, whose tomb is located underneath the current building's sanctuary.
 The original congregation numbered about 100 members, who met in a rented hall.
 The congregation met at several other locations in Manhattan – including at Church and Leonard Street, Bleecker Street and 127 West 89th Street – before moving to 151 West 136th Street in Harlem in 1914, and then settling at the present location.

 The A.M.E.
-Zion conference was referred to nationally as the "Freedom Church" for its vital role in the United States abolitionist movement, and was an "Underground Railway" refuge.
+Zion conference was referred to nationally as the "Freedom Church" for its vital role in the United States abolitionist movement, and was an Underground Railroad refuge.
 Sojourner Truth was a member of the congregation, and spoke out from the pulpit against slavery.
 Harriet Tubman and Frederick Douglass were members of the A.M.E.
 Zion conference at other congregations.
-Mother Zion's identification with the abolitionist movement led to it being attacked by an anti-black mob during a three-day riot in 1834.
+Mother Zion's identification with the abolitionist movement led to it being attacked by an anti-black mob during the three-day anti-abolitionist riot in 1834.
 Windows were smashed at Mother Zion, and several black and white churches were set ablaze.
 The July 12, 1834 New York Evening Post newspaper denounced the attacks as a "disgrace".

 Mother Zion also became an important cultural center for the city's African-American community.
 Paul Robeson, brother of Pastor Dr. Benjamin C. Robeson, spoke from the pulpit.
-Dr. Robeson's activism for civil rights led him to work with prominent Harlem Renaissance members such as Langston Hughes and W. E. B. Du Bois.
+Dr. Robeson's activism for civil rights led him to work with prominent Harlem Renaissance members such as Langston Hughes and W.E.B.
+Du Bois.
 From the 1920s into the 1960s, Bertha Des Verney was choir and drama director at the church, and produced concerts and historical pageants as fundraisers and community outreach.

 Today, the Mother Zion church continues to sponsor a variety of social programs aimed at assisting members of the congregation and the surrounding community.
 Several historic artifacts from the church's 200-year history are on display in the vestibule.